-- However, the application of Vis-NIR soil spectrometry for SOC determination involves a couple of uncertainties.
-The required calibration data are determined with standard lab analysis, e.g. dry combustion, with associated uncertainties.
-On the other hand side, the spectral measurements are affected by the sample preparation, e.g. drying, sieving, grinding (e.g. Nduwamungu et al., 2010).
-Furthermore, sensor noise and other spectrometer internal - 50 sources (electronic and mechanical) can affect the measurements (Schwartz et al., 2011).
+However, the application of Vis-NIR soil spectrometry for SOC determination involves a couple of uncertainties.
+The required calibration data are determined with standard laboratory analysis, e.g. dry combustion, with associated uncertainties.
+On the other hand, the spectral measurements are affected by the sample preparation, e.g. drying, sieving, grinding (e.g. Nduwamungu et al., 2010).
+Furthermore, sensor noise and other spectrometer internal sources (electronic and mechanical) can affect the measurements (Schwartz et al., 2011).
 Finally, these two uncertain data sources are related by a regression model.
 And the model building procedure involves a couple of error sources itself.
-The development of robust models requires a resampling process to determine the model parameters and avoid overfitting; the applied resampling method impacts model performance (e.g. Molinaro et al., 2005, Beleites et al., 2005).
-Further aspects that impact model performance are the available dataset in concordance - 75 with the applied sampling design, the handling of outliers, spectral pre-processing, and last but not least the model evaluation procedure.
+The development of robust models requires a resampling procedure to determine the model parameters and to avoid overfitting; the applied resampling method impacts model performance (e.g. Molinaro et al., 2005, Beleites et al., 2005).
+Further aspects that impact model performance are: the available dataset in concordance with the applied sampling design, the handling of outliers, spectral pre-processing, and last but not least the model evaluation procedure.
 In most studies dealing with SOC prediction from Vis-NIR spectra, no clear statement about input data uncertainties or their handling is made.
-The reported prediction errors only refer to the model building procedure, while uncertainties from lab measurements are neglected.
-Commonly, only a single SOC measurement per soil sample is available.
-In spectral soil sensing in lab applications, the general approach consistst in averaging - 80 the multiple measured spectra of one sample to one spectrum which is then used for model building (Ge et al., 2011; Stevens et al., 2013; Viscarra Rossel et al., 2003).
-But the number of measurements used to gain one averaged spectrum differs between studies.
+The reported prediction errors only refer to the model building procedure, while uncertainties from laboratory measurements are neglected.
+Commonly, only a single SOC measurement per soil sample is available, and in spectrometric laboratory measurements, the general approach consists in averaging the multiple measured spectra of one sample to one spectrum which is then used for model building (Ge et al., 2011; Stevens et al., 2013; Viscarra Rossel et al., 2003).
+However, the number of measurements used to gain one averaged spectrum differs between studies.
 Jiang et al. (2016), for example, averaged 10 measurements to receive one spectrum, while Volkan Bilgili et al. (2010) and Wang et al. (2014) used four measurements.
-This difference is also assumed to have an influence on the uncertainties implemented in the input data. - Overall, to allow for comparision between studies, in terms of predictive uncertainty in % SOC, a modelling procedure is required that deals with the propagation of the input data uncertainites.
+This difference is also assumed to have an influence on the uncertainties contained in the input data.

+Overall, to allow for comparison between studies, in terms of predictive uncertainty in % SOC, a modelling procedure is required that deals with the propagation of the input data uncertainties.
 For discussion of the general concept, please refer to Jansen (1998), for applications in soil modelling compare e.g. Heuvelink et al. (1999) and Poggio and Gimona (2014).
-Although, the problem of the involved uncertainties in Vis-NIR spectrometry is well-known (e.g. Gholizadeh et al., 2013, Nduwamungu et al., 2010, Mortensen, 2014), implementations of uncertainty propagation in Vis-NIR spectrometric modelling are lacking.
+Although the problem of the involved uncertainties in Vis-NIR spectrometry is well-known (e.g. Gholizadeh et al., 2013, Nduwamungu et al., 2010, Mortensen, 2014), implementations of uncertainty propagation in Vis-NIR spectrometric modelling are lacking.